fenixkz/warden_robot/README.md

 Phase 2 has some hierarchical states.
 There are two higher level states: **`START_EXPLORING`** and **`START_CHARGING_ROUTINE`**.

 #### Start Exploring State
 This high level state incorporates four lower-level states and has two outputs.
 The possible outputs are: `REPEAT` and `RECHARGING_THE_BATTERY`.
-The first one transits the state to itself to do the inspection in a infinite loop, and the second one refers to the transition when the battery got low and transits the state machine to **`START_CHARING_ROUTINE`** state.
+The first one transits the state to itself to do the inspection in a infinite loop, and the second one refers to the transition when the battery got low and transits the state machine to **`START_CHARGING_ROUTINE`** state.
 Four inner states are: **`START_BEHAVIOR`**, **`PLAN_TO_GIVEN_LOCATION`**, **`GO_TO_GIVEN_LOCATION`**, and **`WAIT_IN_LOCATION`**.
 **`START_BEHAVIOR`** is the initial state of the outer state, in this state the program decides the next location, where the robot should go and transits to **`PLAN_TO_GIVEN_LOCATION`**.
 In that state, the algorithm calls the Planner Action server to compute the plan to the desired location.
-After the planner is done, it transits to **`GO_TO_GIVEN_LOCATION`**
+After the planner is done, it transits to **`GO_TO_GIVEN_LOCATION`**, where the algorithm calls the Controller Action server to follow the computed plan and moves the robot to the new location.
+When the robot has successfully moved to a new location, the state machine goes to the final state **`WAIT_IN_LOCATION`**, where the robot waits for the specified amount of time.
+Every of that states has `RECHARGING_THE_BATTERY` transitions.
+That transitions is executed when the robot's battery got low while executing the state routine.

+#### Start Charging Routine State
+This high level state has three inner states and one possible output - `BATTERY_IS_FULL`, which tramsits the state machine to **`START_EXPLORING`** state.
+The initial state is **`PLAN_TO_CHARGING_LOCATION`**, where the algorithm check whether the robot is in location containing the charging station.
+If yes, then it transits to **`RECHARGE`** state, where the algorithm simulates the recharging process of the battery.
+If no, then it finds the location closest to the charging station and computes plan to it.
+After that, it transits to **`GO_TO_CHARGING_LOCATION`** state, where the Controller Action server follows the computed plan and checks again whether the robot is within the charging location.
+If yes, then it transits to **`RECHARGE`** and if no, then the routine repeats.
+Finally, **`RECHARGE`** state check if the battery got full.
+If the battery is full, then it transits to `BATTERY_FULL`, if not it transits to itself.